allenzfliu/virt-rest-api/doc/endpoints.md

 Parameters:

-    ?name=
+    ?name= str
         Name of virtual machine.

 Output:

-    {
-        "ip":
+    {"ip": str
         Listen IP.
 This will probably be 0.0.0.0 or 127.0.0.1, or null if graphics is not enabled.
-        "port":
+    , "port": int
         UDP Spice port, or null if graphics is not enabled.
+    }

+### GET /vm_state
+Retrieves the state of a VM.
+Uses virDomainState.

+Parameters:

+    ?name= str
+        Name of virtual machine.

+Output:

+    {"state": int
+        State of VM.
+Between 0 and 8.
+    }

+### GET /vm_status
+Retrieves the state of a VM in English.
+Uses virDomainState.
+Alternatively, converts a domain state number into English.

+Parameters:

+    ?name= str | None
+        Name of virtual machine.
+    ?state= int | None
+        VM state number between 0 and 8.

+Output:

+    {"state": str
+        State of VM.
+In this list: ["no state", "running", "blocked", "paused", "shutdown", "shutoff", "crashed", "guest suspended", "other"]
     }

 ### POST /vm_start